 Through our behaviour policy children see the benefits to all of abiding by rules and the consequences when rules are broken.

-The Greythorn child has high levels of literacy and numeracy, and has developed excellent learning behaviours.
+The Greythorn child has high levels of English and Maths and has developed excellent learning behaviours.
 This means that they are well prepared to succeed in the next steps in their education.

-The Greythorn Child knows that they are part of a diverse community.
+The Greythorn child knows that they are part of a diverse community.
 They hear from members of this community through visits to school in lessons, assemblies and specially themed weeks.
-We encourage them to look outwards to how they can be involved in the community through sporting events, choir visits to local groups and many linked activities with other schools through our membership of the Rushcliffe Learning Alliance and Flying High Trust.
+We encourage them to look outwards to how they can be involved in the community through sporting events, choir visits to local groups and many linked activities with other schools through our membership of the Flying High Trust.

 The Greythorn child is a global citizen.
 Through our whole school curriculum themes, which take place in the spring term, we teach children about their role in protecting our planet.
 These themes include: Rainforests, Oceans, Hot & Cold and Earth & Space.
 When children are moved by the things they see happening in the world around them we encourage them to arrange fund-raising events.